I have mentioned several times that to be competitive a BS/MD student must shadow at least one doctor. Why is that important?

 Doctor shadowing, or simply following a doctor around, gives students a better understanding of what the life of a physician is like.
 With that understanding, they are more likely to be ready to commit to medical school early.

 How much doctor shadowing is necessary?
-There is no clear answer to that question but the more experience you have, the better.
-I generally recommend that my students try to follow a doctor around for at least a week.
+There is no clear answer to that question but I generally recommend that my students try to follow a doctor around for at least a week.
 This doesn’t necessarily need to be a continuous week.
 I have had some students shadow a doctor for 2 hours a week for 30 weeks.
 That is fine.

 I also recommend that students try to shadow more than one doctor if possible to give them some different experiences.
 The more experience and understanding you can show the medical school, the stronger your application will be in that respect.